Convolutional Embedded Networks for Population Scale Clustering and Bio-ancestry Inferencing: Introduction

+Although DNN have shown tremendous success to deal with such complex tasks, they are mostly perceived as `black box' methods because of lack of understanding of their functionalities~\cite{karim2019onconetexplainer}, which is a serious drawback.
+To recommend more accurate treatments and drug repositioning, interpretability is essential to provide insights on why and how a certain prediction is made by the algorithm outlining important biomarkers.
+Further, the `right to explanation' of EU GDPR~\cite{kaminski2019right} gives patients the right to know why and how an algorithm made a diagnosis decision.
+Hence, DL-based systems have to be GDPR complaint.

-The rest of the paper is structured as follows: \cref{section2} describes the motivation behind this work referring to the 1000 Genomes project dataset. \Cref{section3} chronicles our proposed approach in detail with materials and methods. \Cref{section4} demonstrates some experimental results, discuss the findings and highlights the limitations of the study. \Cref{section5} discusses some related works with their emerging use cases and potential limitations.
-Finally, \cref{section6} provides some explanations of the importance and relevance of the study reported and discuss some future works before concluding the paper.
+We try to address the challenges and requirements in a scalable and efficient ways: first, we use Spark and ADAM for processing large-scale GVs to convert them into genotype objects.
+Then convolutional autoencoder~(CAE) is employed representation learning on GVs data.
+Learned features are then used to: i) train the convolutional embedding clustering~(CEC) for clustering individual to determine inter and intra-population groups, ii) train the CAE classifier to predict ethnicity of unknown samples.
+Finally, to provide interpretations of the predictions, we identify significant biomarkers using gradient boosted trees~(GBT) and SHapley Additive exPlanations~(SHAP).
+The rest of the paper is structured as follows: \cref{re} discusses related works and analyze their potential limitations. \Cref{section3} chronicles our proposed approach in detail with materials and methods. \Cref{section4} demonstrates some experiment results, discuss the findings, and highlights potential limitations of the study. \Cref{section6} provides some explanations of the importance and relevance of the research reported and discussed some future works before concluding the paper.